seth586/guides/FreeNAS/freenas_5_lnd.md

 ```
 Follow the prompt to create a wallet.
 Pick a strong wallet password!

-Were done with this terminal, close it.
+We are done with this terminal, close it.

 In your other terminal window, `lnd` will begin its sync.
-Once the sync is complete, you will see a bunch of "New channel disocvered" nessages, exit (CTRL+C).
+Once the sync is complete, you will see a bunch of "New channel disocvered" nessages, exit `lnd` (CTRL+C).
 Exit the bitcoin user:
 ```
 bitcoin@bitcoin:~ % exit
 root@bitcoin